Stefano Okaka: International career

 After gaining Italian citizenship in 2007, Okaka was selected for the Italian Under-19 side.
 He made his debut for the Italy U-20 team in 2008, scoring two goals.
 On 17 November 2009, he made his debut with the Italy U-21 squad in a match against Luxembourg.

 In April 2014, Okaka revealed he was in talks with the Nigeria Football Federation about the possibility of him switching allegiance to his parents' country and play with the Nigeria national football team already at the 2014 FIFA World Cup.

 However, Okaka was included in the Italy squad for their friendly against Albania on 18 November 2014 by manager Antonio Conte.
 He made his debut as a substitute, replacing Sebastian Giovinco in the second half, and scored the only goal of the match in the victory at Sampdoria's home ground, the Stadio Luigi Ferraris.

 Personal life

 Okaka's twin sister, Stefania Okaka, is also a professional sportsperson.
-A volleyball player, she plays for Béziers Volley of the French first division and the Italian national team.
+A volleyball player, she plays for Béziers Volley of the French first division and the Italy national team.